Quantum causal inference in the presence of hidden common causes: An entropic approach: Proposed Entropic Approach for Confounder Discovery in Quantum Systems

-In short, \qinferg~calls \qlsearch~$N$ times to figure out if there exist a $W$, for which $I_Q(X;Y|W)<T$, i.e., $W$ makes $X$ and $Y$ conditionally independent.
+In short, \qinferg~calls \qlsearch~$N$ times to figure out if there exist a $W$, for which $I_Q(X;Y\text{\textbar}W)<T$, i.e., $W$ makes $X$ and $Y$ conditionally independent.
 Also, the von Neumann entropy of $W$ is enough small such that $S(W)<\alpha\min\{S(X),S(Y)\}$ for some $\alpha$ in practice.
 If there exist such a $W$, the algorithm declares $W$ is a latent confounder.
 In other words, latent graph represents correlation without causation relationship between observed quantum systems $X$ and $Y$.
 Otherwise, very likely such a $W$ that minimizes the loss function $L$ does not exist, and \qinferg~declares that a triangle graph or a direct graph represents the connection between $X$ and $Y$ better than a latent graph in this case.
-In the next section we conduct experiments to verify this procedure in practice. \if 0 \begin{remark} Although first order methods (e.g., gradient descent) or genetic algorithm (GA), which is a metaheuristic method inspired by the process of natural selection, can be used to find a stationary point of the optimization problem in (\ref{eq:qlossfunc}), as we empirically observe the convergence is unattainable/slow and the performance is very sensitive to the tuning parameters such as step size and the mutation probability.
+In the next section we conduct experiments to verify this procedure in practice.

+\if 0 \begin{remark} Although first order methods (e.g., gradient descent) or genetic algorithm (GA), which is a metaheuristic method inspired by the process of natural selection, can be used to find a stationary point of the optimization problem in (\ref{eq:qlossfunc}), as we empirically observe the convergence is unattainable/slow and the performance is very sensitive to the tuning parameters such as step size and the mutation probability.
 This optimization problem is difficult to perform numerically because the boundary of the space of positive semidefinite matrices is hard to compute. \end{remark} \fi